 leaving the CARINTHIA at the end of the voyage.

 The hold baggage was immediately discharged and the passengers would be ashore by 9.am.
-A special train bound for London would be waiting at the Riverside Railway Station if numbers warranted it, but more often than not passengers were conveyed by bus to Liverpool's Lime Street station.
+A special train bound for London would be waiting at the Riverside Railway Station (adjacent to the landing stage) if numbers warranted it; but more often than not passengers were conveyed by bus to Liverpool's Lime Street Station.

-Below: The derelict decaying remains of Riverside Station in 1990
+Below: The dereliict decaying remains of Riverside Station in 1990

 The CARINTHIA alongside Princes Landing Stage, Liverpool